 - Support succession plans and strategies to recruit from within with apprenticeships, by allowing employees to progress into new or higher level roles

-- New recruits will be taught the appropriate attitudes and behaviours necessary for a successful career
+- New recruits will be taught the appropriate attitudes and behaviours you require for your business

 Benefits of Apprenticeships with Wirral Met College